Trade Dynamics with Heterogeneous Fluctuations: Introduction

-Research regarding the impact of monetary policy shocks on the competitiveness of provincial manufacturing exports in China remains scarce.
+Previous studies have examined the impact of exchange rate reform policies on the economy (\citealp{Auer}).
+However, research on the impact of monetary policy shocks on the competitiveness of provincial manufacturing exports in China remains scarce.
 Most studies examining the effects of exchange rate fluctuations focus on micro-level enterprises (\citealp{foster2008reallocation}), with few concentrating on the macro-level provincial regional dimension.
 Furthermore, most of the research employs variables such as “export volume,” “export quality,” and “export technological sophistication” as dependent variables for exports (\citealp{feenstra2014international}; \citealp{martin2014low}), with few employing “export competitiveness” as the dependent variable to examine CNY exchange rate impacts on exports.
 Regarding CNY exchange rate stability, most studies analyze the effects of CNY exchange rate fluctuations on exports through mathematical models, lacking empirical evidence.
 Moreover, existing studies generally assume exchange rate stability as a prerequisite when examining the economic effects of CNY exchange rate fluctuations, overlooking the control effect of monetary policy on exchange rate stability.
 Specifically, when the CNY experiences abnormal appreciation or depreciation, the government implements policies to restore exchange rate movements to normal trajectories.
 What is the mathematical logic behind such monetary policies (e.g., the 8.11 exchange rate reform) in stabilizing exchange rate fluctuations?
 How does this affect export competitiveness?
 Do policy expectations align with reality?
 Existing literature and academic analyses can not answer these questions.
 Our paper aims to fill this gap by combining theoretical modeling with empirical analysis.